Houston Spine Injury Attorneys

 The vertebrae of the spine may be broken (fractured) by direct blows or by a compression-type force that is suffered by the spine often when the person falls and lands on his tailbone (coccyx).
 The tailbone can also be fractured in these types of spine injuries and is known to be a painful injury that makes sitting very uncomfortable.

-Disc injuries can be in the forms of a disc herniation, a disc protrusion, a disc bulge or a disc rupture.
+Disc injuries can be in the form of disc herniation, disc protrusion, disc bulge, or disc rupture.
 Disc protrusions and bulges refer to a situation where the disc itself has developed a deformity such that it sticks out from the normal alignment of the spine.
 The terms are often used interchangeably, but generally, a bulge is a small deformity and a protrusion is a larger one.
 If the center of the disc forces its way out into a bubble sticking out from the shell of the disc, this is called a herniation.
 While the forces of gravity and aging upon the spine can be a natural cause of discs slowly developing bulges or protrusions, often the forces involved in automobile collisions result in disc bulges, protrusions, and herniations.
 If the nucleus pulposus pushes so far out that the outer shell tears, this is called a ruptured disc.
 The part of the nucleus pulposus that extends out of the disc is known as an extrusion.

 Types of Disc Surgery for Disc Injuries